cupskrrtt/wikee/README.md

 > the type gen url env entries is used to generate pocketbase types

-then use your prefered package manager to install the depedency
+### Then use your prefered package manager to install the depedency

 ```bash